 Be Honest About a Gap On Your Resume

 Employers have the power to check with everywhere you’ve worked to see if your employment dates are real.
-A basic employment check is par for the course, so don’t let something so ordinary be the reason you’re not hired.
+A basic employment check is a par for the course, so don’t let something so ordinary be the reason you’re not hired.
 You have to be honest, but you don’t have to sabotage yourself.
 Jobs come and go, but if you lie in the initial interview, managers will wonder what else you’re lying about.
 Putting in one line in your cover letter about what you were doing instead will make a huge difference.
-For example, if you were raising a child: “2014-2019: Raising a family” would increase the amount of callbacks instead of just pretending that those years aren’t missing from your resume.
+For example, if you were raising a child: “2014-2021: Raising a family” would increase the number of callbacks instead of just pretending that those years aren’t missing from your resume.
 If it is for a personal tragedy, put a line in on your cover letter.

-Prepare For The Question
+Be Prepared For The Question

 Hiring Manager/Interviewer: “What happened at this last company, X?”

 Look at our example closer, since it has several parts “I stayed home following the (personal tragedy).
-I am ready to re-enter the work force. (bridge back to interview/future) I am excited (upbeat/positive) about the new direction in my life (turning point) and that’s why I’m happy to be here talking to you (upbeat and appreciating their time).”
+I am ready to re-enter the workforce. (bridge back to interview/future) I am excited (upbeat/positive) about the new direction in my life (turning point) and that’s why I’m happy to be here talking to you and appreciate your time (upbeat).”
 You do not need to elaborate on your personal life any further than that, nor should you be expected to answer any further questions.